MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/5-exercise-connect-aspnet-to-azure-sql.md

-You can use the types defined in the `System.Data.SqlClient` library to connect to Azure SQL Database from an application.
-This library provides methods for running queries and retrieving the results.

-In this lab, you'll create a web application that the academic advisors for the educational institution can use to discuss courses and plans of study with students.
+With your database created, you'll now create a web application that the academic advisors for the educational institution can use to discuss courses and plans of study with students.
 The application will use the `System.Data.SqlClient` library to retrieve and display the details of courses, and the modules that a student must pass to complete a course.

 To save time, you'll work with a pre-existing web application.
 You'll add the code that connects this application to your database.
 The following diagram shows the primary components of this application: